 More often than not, you aren’t able to do the experience on the day that you gave it unless you are super creative and super sneaky.
-With birthday and other holidays, it is easier to plan an experience gift the same day.
+With birthdays and other holidays, it is easier to plan an experience gift on the same day.
 With Christmas, it becomes more challenging.

 Since you are unable to do the experience on the same day you give it to someone, the experience gift teaches patience as well as builds excitement.
 It is an activity that needs to be scheduled in the future.

 This is one of my favorite reasons for experiencing gifts.
 You are able to spend dedicated one-on-one time with the gift recipient.
 More memories are created around an occasion.